Henry Weekes RA

 Died 28 May 1877

 Country of birth and death: England

 Born in Parish of St Andrew, Canterbury, Kent.
-Studied at the Royal Academy Schools c.1823-6.
+He was the son of Capon Weekes, a bank clerk.
+Henry was a pupil of William Behnes and then studied at the Royal Academy Schools c.1823-6.
+Weekes worked for Francis Legatt from the end of his pupillage with Behnes in 1827 until the older artist's death in 1841.
+Chantrey provided a small studio and accommodation in Pimlico near his own studio and later bequeathed £1,000 to the younger sculptor.
 His son Henry Weekes Jnr. was a painter (exhibited at the Royal Academy between 1851-84) and another son John Ernest Weekes published a memoir of his father.
 Died at 96 Buckingham Palace Road, London.

 Wealth at death: £30,000 0s.
 0d.